A

 Monolithic Architecture

 A traditional unified model for the design of a software program.
-Often contrasts with microservices architecture.
+It often contrasts with microservices architecture.

 Multitenancy

-An architecture in which a single instance of software serves multiple customers (tenants).
+An architecture in which a single software instance serves multiple customers (tenants).

 N